macasrenata/MacasRenata/README.md

 I love computer science and history as well as coffee and teas! ☕

-I contribute to social projects such as: EducaTRansforma, Django Girls, Rails Girls, Mais 1 Code and here on GIthub in Open Source projects.
+I contribute to social projects: EducaTRansforma, Django Girls, Rails Girls, Mais 1 Code and here on GIthub in Open Source projects.

 I love solving problems using codes, dialogs and a wonderful interface where the product can be scalable, get the best performance and an excellent user experience.